IBM/example-bank-toolchain/README.md

   ![va-scan-issues](images/va-scan-issues.png)

-  c. the pipeline is configured in such a way that it will not fail if vulnerability advisor reports some issues in images.
+  c. the pipeline provided in this repository is configured in such a way that it will not fail if vulnerability advisor reports some issues in images.
 To change this, update the following setting in pipeline `cd-pipeline.yaml` for image scan related tasks:
   ```
   - name: fail-on-scanned-issues
     value: 'false'
   ```

-  d. deploy the services.
+  d. and then deploy the services on OpenShift.

  On completion of the pipeline-run, all services will be successfully deployed on OpenShift.